stevula/timeline-chart/README.md

 To create a new event, ideally I wanted the user to be able to click on the timeline chart and drag to control the timespan of the new event.
 This would create the "add event" form which would look like a normal event but would accept values as user input.

-I was not able to implement all of this functionality within the time I allotted for this project, so the form will just appear when you click in an empty area of the chart:
+I was not able to implement most of this functionality within the time I allotted for this project, so the form will just appear when you click in an empty area of the chart:
 !["add event" form](./readme_imgs/form.png)

-#### Known Issues
+#### TODO
-- Duplicate names may cause issues with React (names are used as ids).
+- Assign uuids to each education theorist record.
+Using names as ids will cause issues if there are duplicate names.
-- Tooltips don't display for added events.
+- Bind tooltips for added events.
-- Elements may overflow/overlap for particularly short events.
+- Fix event element overlap/overflow issues (truncate?).
-- Not responsive; scrolling may be required to see full chart.
+- Responsiveness, scale chart to viewport.
-- Limited error handling.
+- Improve error handling.